-There were a few studies that suggests that, the treatment of Propolis should be complementary but not as a primary treatment.
+There were a few studies that suggest that the treatment of Propolis should be complementary but not as a primary treatment.

 It plays a complementary role in curing cancer.
 This can prevent cancerous cells from their growth.
 Consequently, It blocks the pathway of cancerous cells where they signal each other for their growth.

-The Chinese Propolis is famous and useful as complementary therapy as it has anti tumour effect on breast cancer.
+The Chinese Propolis is famous and useful as complementary therapy as it has an antitumour effect on breast cancer.

 6. Fastens Wound healing

 Propolis contains flavonoid that is called Pinocembrin.
 This works as an antifungal.
-The anti-inflammatory and antimicrobial properties of Propolis aids in the wound healing process.
+The anti-inflammatory and antimicrobial properties of Propolis aid in the wound healing process.